AngularJsonResume/AngularJsonResume/README.md

 # AngularJsonResume

-AngularJsonResume creates pretty versions of resume from a single JSON input file.
-Output formats are specifically customized to modern resume templates.
-Also, there are a ton of customizations to the templates possible, to make your own version of resume created easily and super quickly.
+AngularJsonResume creates pretty versions of resume from a single JSON input file compatible with [JSON Résumé](http://jsonresume.org/) using Angular 4

 ## Usage